If you click on links we provide, we may receive compensation.

 Faux Hawk

-viola davis wearing curly faux hawk
+Viola Davis wearing curly faux hawk

 Chris Pizzello-Pool / Getty Images

-A curly faux hawk is pretty easy and looks so cool when it's done.
-All you need are combs, bobby pins, and a favorite gel.
+All you need is a comb, gel, and bobby pins.
 Start with clean, dry curls.
 Brush them back tight against the head, securing them with combs for the mohawk shape.
-Add bobby pins to secure and finish by applying gel to your edges for a slick, long-lasting finish.
+Add bobby pins to secure and complete by applying gel to your edges for a slick, long-lasting finish.

 Weaves